TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Experiments and Results

 Figure~\ref{fig:combined} (bottom) summarizes the aggregated outcomes across all 2{,}000 trials per estimator method.
 The bottom left panel presents the time evolution of the average parameter estimation error, while the bottom right panel shows the cumulative distribution function (CDF) of the end-to-end tracking position error.
 Together, these plots highlight the differences in both convergence behavior and final tracking accuracy.
 We observe that RLS and KF consistently maintain higher parameter estimation errors, which directly translate into larger tracking deviations.
 By contrast, TAG-K rapidly adapts after payload events, quickly reducing estimation error and maintaining accurate parameters.
 This fast and stable adaptation yields markedly lower tracking errors across the full distribution of trials, demonstrating our method’s ability to robustly handle abrupt system changes.

 Table~\ref{tab:algo-summary-noise} provides a more detailed breakdown by noise regime, further reinforcing these observations.
-Across low, medium, and high noise conditions, TAG-K consistently achieves the lowest mean estimation error, the smallest end-to-end position error, and the highest overall success rate.
-These results underscore the robustness of our approach across a wide range of real-world scenarios.
-While KF demonstrates slightly lower abort rates under extreme noise, this comes at the cost of lower success rates, reflecting instability in closed-loop performance.
-In contrast, TAG-K maintains stable operation, achieving reliable tracking and accurate parameter estimates even under challenging high-noise conditions.
-Overall, TAG-K provides the most balanced and effective solution, combining speed, accuracy, and robustness to deliver the best closed-loop performance among all evaluated methods.
+Note that we consider a trial aborted if the positional tracking error exceeds $30\,\mathrm{cm}$ and is successful if the error remains below $5\,\mathrm{cm}$ at 10 steps after the payload event, without being previously aborted.
+We use this success metric to avoid crediting estimators that fail to adapt during the payload addition event but coincidentally exhibit low estimation error after the payload is dropped.
+Across all noise levels, TAG-K consistently achieves the lowest mean estimation and end-to-end position errors, alongside the highest success rates.
+While KF shows slightly lower abort rates under extreme noise, its diminished success rates reflect closed-loop instability.
+In contrast, TAG-K maintains stable tracking and accurate parameter estimation even in high-noise conditions.
+Overall, TAG-K offers the most effective balance of speed, accuracy, and robustness, outperforming all evaluated methods.